I. Duties of the Dean

 - Evidence of Engagement with Non-Academic Communities and Agencies

-The Hamilton Lugar School of Global and International Studies recommends the following procedure: During the spring semester, and prior to the deadline by which the tenure and promotion case may be submitted, the Chair works with the candidate and an elected faculty committee as defined by departmental faculty governance procedures to select a review committee that has the appropriate rank and expertise to evaluate the dossier.
+The School recommends that during the spring semester prior to the deadline by which the tenure and/or promotion case will be submitted, the Chair works with the candidate and an elected faculty committee as defined by departmental faculty governance procedures to select a review committee that has the appropriate rank and expertise to evaluate the dossier.
 The departmental review committee should include no fewer than three faculty members.
-If necessary, the Chair of the Department should work with the candidate, the HLS Dean, and the elected faculty committee to select appropriate committee members from faculty in other related departments.
-Departments may propose alternative procedures that must be approved by the HLS Dean.
+If there are an insufficient number of appropriately ranked faculty members in the department to constitute a review committee, the Chair of the Department should work with the candidate and the elected faculty committee to select appropriate committee members from faculty in other related departments with guidance from the HLS Executive Associate Dean.
+Departments may propose alternative procedures that must be approved by the HLS Executive Associate Dean.

 The review committee is charged with submitting a written report to the department faculty evaluating the candidate’s case for promotion.
 In particular, the committee report will include:

 The review committee report must conclude with a recommendation to the department regarding tenure and promotion on the basis chosen by the candidate (i.e., research/creative activity, teaching, service) or as a balanced case.
-The committee report must provide a recommendation in all these areas—research/creative activity, teaching, and service—as well as an overall recommendation.
-The committee report will be confidential and made available to all voting faculty for review prior to the department meeting.
-The report will be included in the dossier.
+The committee report must provide a recommendation in all three areas—research/creative activity, teaching, and service—as well as an overall recommendation.
+The committee report will be made available to all tenured faculty of appropriate rank for review prior to the department meeting.
+This is a confidential document that cannot be shared outside the eligible voting members prior to the department vote and it is formally included in the dossier.

 Both tenured Associate and Full Professors are eligible to vote in tenure and promotion cases, but only Full Professors are eligible to vote for promotion from Associate to Full Professor.
 Departmental governance documents must establish which faculty members with FTE less than 1.0 are eligible to vote.
 An overall vote on tenure and/or promotion must be taken, as well as separate votes in each of the three performance areas, using campus-wide evaluative categories.

-The Department will hold a meeting early in the Fall semester to consider its promotion and tenure recommendation for the candidate, at which the chair presides.
+The Department will hold a meeting early in the fall semester to consider its promotion and tenure recommendation for the candidate, at which the chair presides.
 Voting members meet and discuss the committee report and the case.
-Faculty members unable to attend the meeting are still eligible to vote if they have been “materially engaged” in the review process.
-Faculty members who are away from campus are encouraged to participate in the meeting electronically.
+Faculty are eligible to vote only if they have been “materially engaged” in the review process, as evidenced (for example) by their familiarity with the dossier or attendance at meetings where the case is discussed.
 No proxy votes are allowed.
 The departmental recommendation must be based on the ballots from three or more vote-eligible faculty members, not including the chair.

 Following discussion, members vote by secret ballot on whether to recommend tenure and/or promotion on the stated basis (i.e., research/creative activity, teaching, service) or as a balanced case.
 Prior to the vote, the chair will review campus criteria and requirements for a vote in support of the candidate.
 For the categories of research and service, the four options on the ballot are excellent, very good, satisfactory, and unsatisfactory.
 For the category of teaching, the four options on the ballot are excellent, very good, effective, and ineffective.
 The chair must make clear at the meeting that in order to register a positive vote for tenure and promotion, the ballot must indicate excellence in the primary area of consideration and at least satisfactory/effective in the other two areas (except in a balanced case, in which all areas must be ranked very good).
 All other votes will register as a negative vote.
 Faculty members have the right to abstain.
 Absences and abstentions do not register as a vote on the ballot.
 The chair’s letter should provide an account of any absences or abstentions.

-When all ballots have been submitted, the votes will be tallied by an appropriate senior staff member specified in the faculty governance documents, and the chair will inform the vote-eligible faculty members of the results.
-The anonymity of the individual votes will be maintained, although the ballots will be kept in a signed and sealed envelope by the Chair of the Department in case they are requested by the HLS Dean or the Provost.
-The Chair of the Department does not vote on the departmental ballot, but rather records his or her vote as part of the chair’s review and on the routing sheet.
+When all ballots have been submitted, the votes will be tallied by an appropriate senior staff member specified in the faculty governance documents, and the chair will inform the vote- eligible faculty members of the results.
+The anonymity of the individual votes will be maintained, although the ballots will be kept in a secure location by the Chair of the Department in case they are requested by the Hamilton Lugar School Dean or the Provost.
+The Chair of the Department does not vote on the departmental ballot, but rather records their vote as part of the chair’s review on the vote record in eDossier.

 After the department vote, the Chair of the Department writes a separate statement.
 The statement includes a description of the department’s deliberations, including any unique characteristics of the discipline that may bear on the case (e.g., books versus articles, extent of co-authorship, significance of order of names on publications, etc.) and an accounting of the discussions in the meeting that might explain the vote, particularly in the case of negative votes, abstentions, absentees and faculty who fail to vote.
-The Chair is responsible for presiding at the meeting and to ensure that there is ample time to discuss the case; he or she should remind faculty it is their obligation to express their views whether positive or negative, but it is particularly important if they do not plan to support the case for tenure and/or promotion.
+The Chair is responsible for presiding at the meeting and for ensuring that there is ample time to discuss the case; the Chair should remind faculty it is their obligation to express their views whether positive or negative, but it is particularly important if they do not plan to support the case for tenure and/or promotion.
 The Chair also offers an independent recommendation regarding tenure and/or promotion; this recommendation is not bound by the department vote.
 The Chair’s statement, the departmental review committee report, and the recorded vote are added to the dossier.
 It is strongly recommended that the chair meet with the candidate in a timely fashion to discuss the vote.
-The completed file is then forwarded to the HLS Dean’s office through the e-Dossier process.
-The deadline for submission of the file to HLS is generally in the middle of September for tenure cases, late September for promotion to Full Professor.
+The completed file is then forwarded to the Hamilton Lugar School through the eDossier system.
+The deadline for submission of the file to the School is generally in the middle of September for tenure cases, and late September for promotion to Full Professor, Clinical Associate and Clinical Full Professor cases, and Senior Lecturer and Teaching Professor cases.

 According to Indiana University policy, all dossier materials including external reference letters must be shared with the candidate upon request at any time in the review process.
 Candidates may add new material to the dossier at any time during the review process and should do so if new information becomes available (e.g., an acceptance of a manuscript or article) that would improve the case for tenure.

-The Dean of HLS or his/her designee presides over the Tenure and Promotion Committee.
+The HLS Dean or her/his designee presides over the Tenure and Promotion Committee.
+The participation of the HLS Dean is limited to an organizational and procedural role to ensure that the vote of the Committee represents an independent evaluation of the dossier, free from the direct influence of the Dean.
 The committee reads the file and writes a report evaluating the candidate’s research, teaching, and service.
 If a member of the candidate’s department(s) is serving on this committee, s/he is recused from discussion and voting.
 The committee members vote by secret ballot following the same procedures as a department (see Section I.B.13).
-It is important to note that at no stage in the process (i.e., the Department, Tenure and Promotion Committee, Dean, etc.) may the basis for a positive recommendation differ from the original basis on which the case was presented by the department and the candidate.
-The committee vote is advisory to the Dean of HLS, and is included in the report that goes into the candidate’s dossier.
+It is important to note that at no stage in the process (i.e., the Department, Tenure and Promotion committees, Dean, etc.) may the basis for a positive recommendation differ from the original basis on which the case was presented by the department and the candidate.
+The committee vote is advisory to the HLS Dean and is included in the report that goes into the candidate’s eDossier.

-After the file leaves the School, it goes either to the Campus Tenure Advisory Committee or the Campus Promotion Advisory Committee.
+Hamilton Lugar School Dean’s Office: After the file leaves the Committee, the HLS Dean writes a letter evaluating the research/creative activity, teaching, and service record of the candidate based on the contents of the dossier and indicates whether the School supports or does not support tenure and/or promotion.
+The HLS Dean or her/his designee will consult with the Executive Dean of the College of Arts and Sciences before the School’s submission of the dossier to the Vice Provost’s Office.
+Following consultation, the HLS Dean’s letter is uploaded and her/his vote is recorded in eDossier before routing the dossier to the campus committee in early to mid-December. - 2.
+Campus Committees: After the file leaves the Hamilton Lugar School, it goes either to the Campus Tenure Advisory Committee or the Campus Promotion Advisory Committee.
 The Campus Committee members also read the file and write a report evaluating the candidate’s research, teaching, and service.
 The committee members vote on whether the candidate should be promoted and, if appropriate, receive tenure.
 The Vice Provost for Faculty and Academic Affairs (VPFAA) prepares the final substantive evaluation and recommendation for the “executive level” (Provost and President), who in turn make a recommendation to the Board of Trustees.
 A decision on tenure and/or promotion is communicated in campus mail once approved by the Board of Trustees prior to July 1.

-A faculty member may request a reconsideration upon receiving a negative tenure or promotion decision from the executive level if he or she believes that there were unjustifiable judgments of professional competence or judgments based on erroneous information.
+- 3. Reconsideration: A faculty member may request a reconsideration upon receiving a negative tenure or promotion decision from the executive level if they believe that there were unjustifiable judgments of professional competence or judgments based on erroneous information.
 That request entails the preparation of a written rebuttal and the addition of new material germane to the deliberations.
 If the candidate chooses to request additional external letters, they must be obtained following the same procedures used to obtain the initial set of letters.
 When the rebuttal materials are completely prepared, they are included in the dossier, which is sent in its entirety back to the first level of review that made a negative recommendation (and then it is reviewed again by all subsequent levels).
 The reconsideration process will not add time to the candidate’s tenure probationary period, even if those deliberations extend into the seventh probationary year.
 Rebuttal materials must be submitted by the candidate for review within two months following notification of the negative decision.
-(See the following document for a complete description of this process: http://vpfaa.indiana.edu/docs/promotion_tenure_reappointment/pt-revised-review-guidelines.pdf

-If the above reconsideration results in a negative decision or if the candidate foregoes the reconsideration opportunity, the candidate has the right to file a grievance (after the executive level decision) with the BFC Faculty Board of Review (FBOR) on procedural grounds only.
-The Board will decide whether evidence supports the conclusion that procedural irregularities had consequences for the legitimacy of the outcome, and if so, it will suggest remediation to the Provost (who decides ether the review needs to be redone, all or in part).
+- 4. Appeal Process: If the above reconsideration results in a negative decision or if the candidate foregoes the reconsideration opportunity, the candidate has the right to file a grievance (after the executive level decision) with the BFC Faculty Board of Review (FBOR) on procedural grounds only.
+The Board will decide whether evidence supports the conclusion that procedural irregularities had consequences for the legitimacy of the outcome, and if so, suggests remediation to the Provost (who decides whether the review needs to be redone, all or in part).
 A grievance will not in itself extend the tenure probationary period (unless so requested by the Provost).
 The candidate must submit materials to the FBOR within two months following notification of the negative decision by the executive level, or within one month following completion of the reconsideration process.

-The Hamilton Lugar School of Global and International Studies requires each department to have a document that describes its promotion and tenure procedures, consistent with the following guidelines.
-The guidelines must be aligned with and detail the faculty governance procedures associate with sections 11-14 in the HLS Promotion and Tenure Procedures and Guidelines document above.
+The School requires each department to have a document that describes its promotion and tenure procedures, consistent with the following guidelines.
+The guidelines must be aligned with and detail the faculty governance procedures associated with sections 11-14 in the Hamilton Lugar School Promotion and Tenure Procedures and Guidelines document above.

 All department guidelines must include the following preamble: “These guidelines outline the criteria for promotion and tenure in the Department of XXXX.
 They provide a specific departmental context within the general university framework for promotion and tenure of faculty.
 If the department’s criteria for tenure change during the period of candidacy, the faculty member may choose to be evaluated for tenure under the criteria in force at the time of hiring; promotion reviews are grounded in current expectations.”